Optimal Smoothed Analysis of the Simplex Method: Introduction

-For our analysis we need a certain amount of randomness in the objectives with which we traverse the shadow path.
-If we have a slightly-random objective $c + Z/2^k$ on the shadow path that is close enough to our fixed objective $c$, we can show that there is only a constant number of pivot steps from $c + Z/2^k$ to $c$.
-We parametrize this closeness by some $k \geq 1$.
-We observe that the path from $Z$ to $c + Z/2^k$ has the same length as the path from $Z$ to $2^k c + Z$.
+For most of our analysis we need a certain amount of randomness in the objectives which we traverse the shadow path with.
+Once we have a slightly-random objective $c + Z/2^k$ on the shadow path that is close enough to our fixed objective $c$, we can show that there is only a constant number of pivot steps from $c + Z/2^k$ to $c$ (\Cref{cor:small-angle-pivot-count}).
+We parameterize this closeness by some $k \in \N$.
+We observe that the path from $Z$ to $c + Z/2^k$ is equal to the path from $Z$ to $2^k c + Z$.
 We construct $k$ intermediate objectives $Z+2^{i}c$ for $i = 0, \dots, k$ and traverse step by step the shadow path from $Z+2^{i-1}c$ to $Z+2^{i}c$ in order to get strong control over the lengths of the shadow subpaths.
+Breaking the path up into pieces will help to homogenize an important part of the argument, as discussed in the next paragraph.

-In \Cref{lem:replacement-angle-bound} we will show by an argument similar to the angle bound of \cite{ST04}, that it suffices if $k$ is of order $O(d\log(n))$.
-This might not sound like much, but the ability to assume an amount of randomness on both objectives turns out to be crucial.
+In \Cref{lem:replacement-angle-bound} we will show, using an argument similar to the angle bound of \cite{ST04}, that it suffices to traverse the shadow path until $k$ is of order $O(d\log(n))$.
+Note that the angle between two such vectors $Z+2^{i-1}c$ and $Z + 2^{i}c$ decreases exponentially as a function of $i$.

 \paragraph{Separation}